 Do you have subject matter experts within your organization, who also have a flair for making informative and professional videos, graphics, quizzes, interactive games, art, music, blogs, professional memes, listicles, reports, etc. that both existing and potential members will appreciate and enjoy?
 Then you can begin the creation of content marketing materials in house.
 And then, depending on in-house capacity, you may want to outsource to professionals who can likely produce content in a more cost-effective way.

 What Do You Do With This Content?

-You establish a regular timing to release content within marketing channels like Facebook, Twitter, LinkedIn, etc..
-And make sure that it either discreetly or very overtly links back to your credit union and the various services that you provide.
+You establish a schedule to release the content within marketing channels like Facebook, Twitter, LinkedIn, etc..
+And make sure that it either discreetly or very overtly links back to your credit union or bank and the various services that you provide.
 Some of the content can be actively promotional.
 But other content should be just informative or fun.
 If your content is too directly promotional, it can create distrust in your content and failure of your potential new members to connect with you and want to join.

-Content marketing is about providing valuable, shareable, free content to your members and potential members.
-Customers today want to feel like they are a part of something.
-When you reach out to them where they work, learn and play, they feel like you really get who they are.
-And they feel more connected to you in a real and lasting way.
-Through content marketing you can attract new potential members to your credit union.
-And this is the way to further expand that member experience to keep your existing ones loyal for life.
+Content marketing is about providing valuable, shareable, free content to your existing and potential members with the goal of answering their questions and solving their problems.
+When you reach out to your potential members where they work, learn and play, they feel like you really get who they are and they learn you are able to connect with them and offer solutions making their lives easier.
+Through content marketing you can attract new potential members to your credit union or bank and further expand that member experience to existing members keeping them loyal for life.

 The Ultimate Guide to Successful Inbound Marketing for Financial Institutions

 Acomplete guideto Inbound Marketing for your Community Bank or Credit Union.